Manishearth/manishearth.github.io/source/drafts/ffi.md

 Overall the field of Rust and C++ integration is at a stage where it's mature enough for integrations to be _possible_ without too much effort, but there are still tons of ways things could be improved and I'm super excited to see that happen as more people work on such integrations!

  [autocxx]: https://github.com/google/autocxx

+ _Thanks to Adam Perry, Adrian Taylor, and Tyler Mandry for reviewing drafts of this post_